DCP-o-matic main advantages are:

 - Has automatic scaling to fit flat and scope containers

-- Testing in DCP-o-matic player with soft subtitle support.
-Jump to this part
+- Testing in DCP-o-matic player with soft subtitle support

-Sometimes cinemas get sent material that they want to play as DCPs:
+Sometimes cinemas get sent marketing files that they want to play as DCPs:

 - A picture, usually a movie poster